distrue/distrue/README.md

 ## Yeongil Jung
 @distrue, If you are interested to me, also visit my [blog](https://distrue.github.io)!

-👋 Hi there!
-I'm backend developer, now working in [Channel Corporation](https://channel.io) as backend engineer.<br/>
+- Job: Working in [Channel Corporation](https://channel.io) as backend engineer
-I mainly have developed web services using `java`, `typescript`, and `golang`.<br/>
+- Main skill: developing web services using `java`, `typescript`, and `golang`
-I'm now interested in porting services to `golang` of pre-implemented in `java` or `nodeJS` in order to improve performance, high availability of service. <br/>
+- Interested in porting services to `golang` of pre-implemented in `java` or `nodeJS` in order to improve performance, high availability of service.
-I love building simple service and serving opensource library.
+- Love building simple service and serving opensource library.

 ### Opensource Library